 Related: Ghost Hunting Kit

 Where the Magic Lives

-As I strolled down the sun-light gravel road, I saw about a hundred dead leaves blow simultaneously onto the gravel in front of me and, carried by the wind, they looked like people running.
+As I strolled down the sun-spackled gravel road, in a startling moment, I witnessed a marvel.
+It was just leaves but oh, it was magic.
+I saw about a hundred dead leaves all lifted by the wind simultaneously onto the gravel in front of me and, carried in perfect syncopation with the wind, they looked just like very small, leafy people running.

-Then, the wind left them and they all fell to the gravel, still, all at once.
-I stumbled, mid-step at the majesty of it.
+Then, the wind left them and all 100 or so leaves fell to the gravel, still, in another stunning moment.
+I stumbled, mid-step, at the majesty of it.

 I was stunned by the flawless and effortless synchronicity of the leaf nation.
 I wondered, what could be more rich, more full, more miraculous than what is in this moment?
 Is every moment like that?
 Why don’t I see dead leaves running more often?